23 Fruit in Hawaii That Aren’t Actually Hawaiian

 Eggfruit

-Egg fruit, also known as canistel or lucuma is also commonly found in Peru, Central America and South Asia.
+Egg fruit, also known as canistel or lucuma is also commonly found in Peru, Central America and South East Asia where it’s a popular Lao fruit.

 It isn’t the most attractive, but it is an interesting fruit as its texture is like a hard boiled egg yolk.